logchange/logchange/README.md

 adding new changelog entries by creating YAML files.

-**IMPORTANT:** If you develop on two main branches like f.e 1.1.X and 1.2.X **do not** merge 1.1.X branch to 1.2.X before release otherwise YAML files will merge in one big version.
+**IMPORTANT:** If you develop on two main branches like f.e 1.1.X and 1.2.X **do not** merge 1.1.X branch to 1.2.X before release otherwise YAML files (stored in `unreleased` directory) will merge in one big version (because all files from both versions will be in the same directory).
 _In the future, if there will be a need, there is a plan to support `unreleased*` directories names like `unreleased-1.1`_